Equity Multiplier Calculator

 What Is the Equity Multiplier?

 The equity multiplier is a measure of financial leverage.
 The greater the value, the more debt a company has taken on to acquire its assets.

 Why Is it Important?

 - All things being equal, the higher the multiplier, the riskier the investment.
-Remember, that debt may help firms grow, but it lenders typically want to be paid back.
+Remember, that debt may help firms grow, but lenders typically want to make sure that they will be paid back.

 Formula(s) to Calculate Equity Multiplier

 - EQUITY MULTIPLIER = TOTAL ASSETS / STOCKHOLDER EQUITY

 - Different methods of depreciation will lead to different asset valuations.
 As such, similar companies that use different accounting techniques may show vastly different multipliers.